-- Only where there are fewer deacons than there are chalices being ministered should other ordinary ministers administer the chalice.63 - 74.
+- into position so to do.
+Concelebrants must have received Holy Communion before they assist with the distribution.60 - 72.
+Even at a concelebrated Mass it may often be necessary for extraordinary (commissioned) ministers of Holy Communion to assist in the distribution of Holy Communion.
+However such ministers should only be used where there are insufficient ordinary ministers, i.e. Bishops, priests and deacons.61 - 73.
+The tradition of the Church associates Deacons with the ministering of the Precious Blood.
+Where Holy Communion is being distributed under both kinds, the deacons assisting at the Mass should administer the Precious Blood.
+Only where there are fewer deacons than there are chalices being ministered should other ordinary ministers administer the chalice.62 - 74.
 Deacons are always to receive Holy Communion under both kinds.
-Where they are assisting in the distribution of Holy Communion they receive Communion before doing so.64 - Extraordinary (commissioned) ministers receive the Body and Blood of Christ after the priests have received.
+Where they are assisting in the distribution of Holy Communion they receive Communion before doing so.63 - Extraordinary (commissioned) ministers receive the Body and Blood of Christ after the priests have received.
 They then process with the priests to their stations to assist with the distribution of Holy Communion. - 75.
 In the exceptional circumstances when Holy Communion cannot be administered under both kinds to the whole congregation it is to be administered under one kind to any extraordinary (commissioned) ministers of communion as well.